 Once the Electoral College casts their ballots, the Twentieth Amendment’s succession plan is enacted.
-If a President or Vice Presidentelect die before Congress counts the votes, the order of succession will take place.
+If a President-elect or Vice President-elect dies before Congress counts the votes, the order of succession will take place.
 The Vice President would become President and then nominate a new Vice President for Congress to confirm (Edwards, 34).
-The same process would take place if a candidate died after Congress counted votes, but before this contingency has never taken place.
+The same process would take place if a candidate died after Congress counted votes, but before the candidate took office; this contingency has never taken place.
 The final contingency plan is for a candidate not qualifying before Inauguration Day.
-If this is the case, the Twentieth Amendment’s succession plan as well as the Presidential Succession Act of 1947 would be enacted either the Speaker of the House or President Pro Tempore of the Senate would resign from their position to fill the Presidency, or whoever is next in line from the current administration would fill the vacancy (Edwards, 34).
-It is likely a member of the current administration would fill the vacancy because the Speaker oPresident Pro Tempore would have to resign their positions to fill the role temporarily which is an unlikely occurrence.
-These contingency plans are all necessary to guarantee a democratic and smooth transition of power between elections while still accepting the reality th politicians are people who can die and elections can potentially be contested.
+For a candidate to qualify, they would need 270 electoral votes after the electors cast their ballots.
+However, this could potentially not happen if states are still recounting ballots or there are disputes from Congress about the electors’ votes.
+If this is the case, the Twentieth Amendment’s succession plan as well as the Presidential Succession Act of 1947 would be enacted.
+This means either the Speaker of the House or President Pro Tempore of the Senate would resign from their position to fill the Presidency, or whoever is next in line from the current administration would fill the vacancy (Edwards, 34).
+It is likely a member of the current administration would fill the vacancy because the Speaker or President Pro Tempore would have to resign their positions to fill the role temporarily which is an unlikely occurrence.
+These contingency plans are all necessary to guarantee a democratic and smooth transition of power between elections while still accepting the reality that politicians are people who can die and elections can potentially be contested.

 If there is a contingent election, an election where neither candidate wins the electoral vote in any capacity, the election goes to Congress to be determined.
-If this happens, the House will elect the President and the Senate will elect the Vice President, which could result in the unlikely event that nominees from separate tickets elected together (Edwards, 74).
+If this happens, the House will elect the President and the Senate will elect the Vice President, which could result in the unlikely event that nominees from separate tickets are elected together (Edwards, 74).
 The Constitution does not lay out strict guidelines for the presidential election timeline if this were to take place.
 It also does not explain how many votes a candidate needs to be declared the winner.
 Congress has full power over the decision.
-Contingent elections, while possible, undermine democracy as a whole because the vote of citizens is completely disregarded and is not required to have an open door proceeding for the election (Edwards, 75).
-The same guidelines stand for election of the Vice PresidentThe first contingent election was in 1800 between Thomas Jefferson and Aaron Burr, which resulted in the Twentieth Amendmentin 1804.
+Contingent elections, while possible, undermine democracy as a whole because the vote of citizens is completely disregarded and Congress is not required to have an open door proceeding for the election (Edwards, 75).
+Congress is also not required to vote based on the popular vote, which further impedes democracy.
+The same guidelines stand for election of the Vice President’s in the Senate.
+The first contingent election was in 1800 between Thomas Jefferson and Aaron Burr, which resulted in the Twentieth Amendment’s creation in 1804.
 This election went to Jefferson after months of ties in the House (Edwards, 78).
 In 1824, the second contingent election occurred between John Quincy Adams and Andrew Jackson.
 In the end, the House elected Adams, but he would not be reelected in 1828 due to controversy during his first term (Edwards, 80).
 There have only been two contingent elections in history, but the opportunity for a President to be elected completely independent of the will of the people shows the undemocratic nature of the current election process.